 Welcome to the Online Safety page, where you will find information about how to keep you and your children safe online.
 Online Safety involves making sure that when you and your children are using the internet you are protected from the bad stuff, and that you know what to do if you find any inappropriate content or anything that concerns you.

 Online Safety Lead

-Mrs Snape is the current Online Safety Lead for Whitehouse School.
-If you have any questions relating to online safety, either for your children or for yourself, she is happy to meet after school.
+Mrs Cox and Miss Dobner are the current Online Safety Leads for Whitehouse Community Primary School.
+If you have any questions relating to online safety, either for your children or for yourself, they are available to meet after school.
 Please contact the main office to make an appointment.

 Acceptable use policies

 To be able to use the computers at school, every child from Reception to Year 6 has to agree to a set of rules.
 This is to keep them safe online, and to make sure that the internet is a safer place for everyone.
 You will also have been given the chance to sign this (as well as your child) at parents' evening.
 The policies are available for you to look at below.